 They did this by investing heavily in concepts like ‘modern marketing’ and the digital ‘buyer journey’.
 They appropriated the metaphor of progress – we must not be left behind – at a time when marketers were looking for ways to make careers for themselves and under pressure to show they were on the digital transformation train.

-They gave marketers a few recognizable credos that matched the prevailing wisdom of the times.
-If you adopted these messages and repeated them to your boss, your peers, and your teams, you would look smart.
+They gave marketers a few recognisable credos that matched the prevailing wisdom of the times.
+If you adopted these messages and repeated them to your boss, your peers and your teams, you would look smart.
 They helped to build a consensus; one which the whole group benefited from.